-When a task is called, and everything it depends on is unchanged, it will not be run again, but is instead reported to be UP-TO-DATE.
-Run the clean task, and then the build task twice.
-Note how several subtasks that were not up to date the first time are now up to date.
+Tasks depend on each other in a directed acyclic graph.
+When a task is called, and everything it depends on is unchanged, it does not have to be run again.
+Instead, it is reported to be UP-TO-DATE.
+This is called incremental building: after changes, Gradle rebuilds only the parts of the project that are affected by the change.